zainabibraheem/NovaEdge-Marketing-Campaign-Analysis/README.md

 - Pinterest has the highest Return on Investment (ROI) of 21.50 compared to the rest of the campaign showing strong cost efficiency and good revenue generation during this time.
 - Facebook has 5,438,638 Impressions, 69,961 Clicks which is the highest compared to Instagram with 4,839,709 Impressions, 68,655 Clicks and  Pinterest  with 4,364,288 Impressions, 42,982 Clicks.
 However, Instagram has 15,590 Conversions which is the highest compared to Facebook with 13,132 Conversions and Pinterest with 11,530 Conversions.
 This shows Facebook had the most traffic while Instagram converted the most users.
 - London has the highest overall engagement (285,706), followed by Manchester (278,159) and Birmingham (237,874).
-- Birmingham has the highest overall engagement (28.78), followed by Manchester (22.86) and Birmingham (17.61) Ad Performance Across Devices
+- Birmingham has the highest overall conversion rate (28.78), followed by Manchester (22.86) and London (17.61)
 - Both the "Discount" ad  and  the "Collection" ad performed better on Mobile than on Desktop.
 Mobile devices generated higher engagement across all ad types, confirming that users are more active on mobile compared to desktops.
-Engagement Type Breakdown
 - Discount ads have the highest likes which is the most common interaction  indicating user appreciation while Collection has the highest share.
 This suggests that collection ads content is valuable enough to be shared but it may need adjustments in message or visuals to increase user interaction.
 However, comments are the least frequent engagement, implying that the ads may not be prompting much conversation or feedback
 - Desktop generated the highest conversion rate 0f 23.98%.
 This implies that ads are purchased more via desktop compared to mobile.
 - Discount ads are the best performing ads in terms of overall engagements(459,629)  and conversions(21,183)